Islands District

 The Islands District is one of the 18 districts of Hong Kong.
 It is part of the New Territories.
-It had a population of 170,900 in 2018.
+It had a population of 185,282 in 2021.

 Hong Kong consists of a peninsula and 263 islands.
 The Islands District consists of some twenty large and small islands which lie to the south and southwest of Hong Kong.
 Notable areas that are part of the Islands District include Chek Lap Kok, the reclaimed island on which Hong Kong International Airport is located, Tung Chung on northern Lantau near the airport, and Discovery Bay, a large private residential area on eastern Lantau.

 Islands of Hong Kong

 Many islands of Hong Kong are actually not part of the district.
 Most notably, Hong Kong Island contains four districts itself.
 The term Outlying Islands tends to refer to the islands of the Islands District.
-The northeast point of Lantau and Ma Wan traditionally belong to Tsuen Wan District owing to their administration and transportation dependence of Tsuen Wan.
-Tsing Yi Island once was administrated by Tsuen Wan District and now by Kwai Tsing District.
-Whilst the Sai Kung Islands are part of the Sai Kung District, and the Tolo Channel Islands part of Tai Po District.
+The northeast point of Lantau and Ma Wan traditionally belong to Tsuen Wan District owing to their administration and transport dependence of Tsuen Wan.
+Tsing Yi Island once was administered by Tsuen Wan District (1982 to 1985) and now by Kwai Tsing District.
+Whilst the Sai Kung Islands are part of the Sai Kung District, and the Tolo Channel islands part of Tai Po District.